Daniel Dziwniel

-Daniel Dziwniel (born 19 August 1992) is a professional footballer who plays as a left-back for Polish club Górnik Łęczna.
+Daniel Dziwniel (born 19 August 1992) is a professional footballer who plays as a left-back for and captains II liga club Podbeskidzie Bielsko-Biała.
 Born in Germany, he represented Poland at under-21 international level and holds dual Polish-German citizenship.

-Career

 Club career

 On 25 August 2020, he signed a one-year contract with Sandecja Nowy Sącz.

-National team
+International career

 From 2012 to 2014, he was a part of Poland national under-21 football team.